GipsyChef/xPtaaS/README.md

 ### Tested with up to 25,000 tasks

-- Experiment for storage and retrieval of load tasks based on *cluster_id*.
+- Experiment for registration of load tasks.
-- Retrieving a list of load generators.
+- Retrieving a list of IPs of load generators based on *cluster_id*.